 Heather resides in north-central Kentucky with a sarcastic cop who is entirely too dependent on puns.
-When she’s not plotting her next story or herding felines, she works at the library.
+When she’s not plotting her next story or herding felines, she works at the the center for World Domination.
 Find out more about her at her website: heathermarieadkins.com.

 But you’re not here for that, right?
 Let’s take it down a notch.
 Pull up a chair, and I’ll tell you about the real me.

 Merry meet!
 My name’s Heather Marie Adkins — and that’s my actual name, not a pen name, because GAWD FORBID I write a book and not see my name on the cover.
 That’s been my dream all my life.
 I remember vividly the day I stood in a Books-A-Million and told my mother she’d see my name on book covers one day.
 As you can see by the steadily growing list of my published novels, I’m working hard to keep that name spitting out books like a machine.

 I don’t know how else to live.
 Writing is my one true love.
 It’s okay, you can tell my husband — he already knows.